joydeb1729/Data-Science/4.Unsupervised-Learning/2.Association/1.Apriori/Readme.md

 # Apriori Algorithm

 ## Introduction
+Apriori is an association rule learning algorithm used for discovering relationships between items in large datasets.
+It is widely applied in market basket analysis, recommendation systems, and data mining tasks.

+## Working Principle
-The Apriori algorithm is a popular method used in Association Rule Learning to find frequent itemsets in large datasets.
-It follows the **Apriori Principle**, which states that if an itemset is frequent, then all of its subsets must also be frequent.
+The Apriori algorithm follows an iterative approach based on the **Apriori property**, which states that:

+> If an itemset is frequent, then all its subsets must also be frequent.

-## Working of Apriori Algorithm
+### Steps of the Apriori Algorithm
-The algorithm follows these steps:

-1. **Find Frequent Itemsets**: Identify itemsets that occur frequently in transactions using a minimum support threshold.
+1. **Calculate Support**: Identify all frequent itemsets that meet the minimum support threshold.
+2. **Generate Candidate Itemsets**: Create larger itemsets from frequent smaller itemsets.
+3. **Prune Infrequent Itemsets**: Remove itemsets that do not satisfy the support threshold.
-2. **Generate Association Rules**: From the frequent itemsets, generate association rules based on confidence.
+4. **Generate Association Rules**: Extract rules that meet the confidence threshold.
-3. **Evaluate Rules Using Lift**: Determine the strength of the rules using the lift metric.

-## Key Concepts
+## Key Metrics

 ### Support
 Support measures how frequently an itemset appears in the dataset: